fleetdm/fleet/articles/fleet-4.20.0.md

 * Fixed a bug in which no error message would appear if users were creating or editing a label with a name or description that was too long.

-* Fix a big in which the example payload for usage statistics included incorrect key names.
+* Fixed a big in which the example payload for usage statistics included incorrect key names.

 * Fix a bug in which the count above the **Software** table would sometimes not appear.